openstack/rally/doc/source/quick_start/tutorial/step_9_deploying_openstack.rst

 Step 9.
 Deploying OpenStack from Rally
 ======================================

 Along with supporting already existing OpenStack deployments, Rally itself can **deploy OpenStack automatically** by using one of its *deployment engines*.
-Take a look at other `deployment configuration file samples <https://github.com/openstack/rally/tree/master/samples/deployments>`_.
+Take a look at other `deployment configuration file samples`_.
 For example, *devstack-in-existing-servers.json* is a deployment configuration file that tells Rally to deploy OpenStack with **Devstack** on the existing servers with given credentials:

 .. code-block:: json